jarrettyeo/NTUOSS-SeleniumFacebookAPIforUdemy/README.md

 2. Go to [this link](https://app.bitly.com/bbt2/).

+3. **Important:** Check your inbox and verify your account.

-3. Click on top-right hamburger menu icon, click on your email, click on Generic Access Token, key in password, then Generate to get your bitly key.
+4. Click on top-right hamburger menu icon, click on your email, click on Generic Access Token, key in password, then Generate to get your bitly key.

 >This API key will be your access token.